How to Clean a Menstrual Cup while traveling

 The moment I decided to use a menstrual cup

-When I came back to Puerto Rico from that weekend, I was decided to find out where to buy a menstrual cup.
+When I came back to Puerto Rico from that weekend, I decided to find out where to buy a menstrual cup.
 I have never been a tampon person, and I knew that, as a frequent traveler, I could not keep on traveling with huge pad boxes.
-Once I got my period in Sweden a few years ago, I couldn’t find any brand big enough for my flow.
+A few years ago I got my period in Sweden, and I couldn’t find any brand big enough for my flow.
 So yes, a menstrual cup was definitely an option for me.

 #1, which in most brands the diameter is 41 mm (1.6 inches) by 47 mm (1.9 inches), the stem measures 25 mm (1 inch), and the volume of the cup is 25 ml (0.85 fl oz).

 #2 has a diameter is 46 mm (1.8 inches) by 52 mm (2 inches), the stem measures 20 mm (0.8 inches, and the volume of the cup is 30 ml (1.0 fl oz).

 When you find out this, the first question to ask is: